 13. Ensure that everyone is satisfied in their role

 Ensure that your employees have all they need at work.
 This includes all the tools and resources they need to do their job, but also more simple things, such as a comfortable workspace.
-You can find out if your employees are satisfied through pulse surveys with Perkbox Insights, as the confidential questions allow employees to be completely honest in their feedback and let you know if they feel that anything is lacking.
+You can find out if your employees are satisfied through pulse surveys, as the confidential questions allow employees to be completely honest in their feedback and let you know if they feel that anything is lacking.
 If people are satisfied and don’t believe that other options are available to them, they will be fully committed to the role.

 14. Don’t be afraid of failure